Shubham27052/Shubham27052/README.md

 3. JAVASCRIPT
 and currently learning REACT.

-My aim is to learn these amazing technologies to build projects, contribute to OpenSource and build a carrer in Tech.
+My aim is to learn these amazing technologies to build projects, contribute to OpenSource and build a career in Tech.

 You can connect with me on twitter at [@bitboy\_shubham](https://twitter.com/bitboy_shubham)
 <!---